 Further information about the course can be found on the Faculty and University websites.

-There are no subject-specific entrance requirements for the four-year course, and we have in the past accepted applicants with a range of British and international qualifications.
+No subject-specific entrance requirements for the four-year course.
 Applicants for the three-year course must have a good A-level in Latin (or equivalent).

 A range of British and international qualifications may be acceptable.